You found our list of the best company outing ideas in Portland, Oregon.

 Teams looking for a beautiful company outing should look into going to Cannon Beach.
 This beautiful spot along the Oregon coast is home to one of three haystack rocks.
 These rocks gained their iconic shape from ancient lava flows.
 The haystack is 235 feet tall, and at low tide, visitors can see the incredible wildlife in the tide pools.
 In addition, folks can see a huge population of tufted puffins on the rock.

-Right next store, visitors can check out Ecola State Park.
+Right next door, visitors can check out Ecola State Park.
 Folks might recognize this backdrop, as the famous Goonies beach scene was filmed here.
 From Ecola, viewers can also see the Tillamook Rock Lighthouse in the distance.

 Cannon Beach also has a bustling town around it, featuring all kinds of shops and restaurants.
 For instance, teams can start off their day with some tasty coffee from Sleepy Monk Coffee.
 Then, groups can have some delicious soup at Mo’s Seafood & Chowder.
 At the end of a long day, staff can unwind with a cold pint at Public Coast Brewing Company.